 If you're looking for a faster and far more effective alternative to foam rolling and deep tissue massage, it's time to give body tempering a try.
 At Back To You Osteopractic Physical Therapy & Rehabilitation, the team specializes in body tempering to improve muscle recovery, ease pain, and enhance athletic performance.
-To learn how body tempering can help you, call the office in Canton, Royal Oak, or Grosse Pointe Woods, Michigan, or book an appointment online today.
+To learn how body tempering can help you, call the office in Canton, Royal Oak, or Grosse Pointe Woods, Michigan, or Port St. Lucie, FL, or book an appointment online today.

 Body tempering is a soft tissue treatment that involves rolling weighted cylinders across your muscles and joints.
 Your provider may hold the cylinder in one place to apply deep pressure or move it slowly along the length of the muscle.